luiscarlos-ja/luiscarlos-ja/README.md

 # 💫 About Me:
-🔭 I’m currently working on Helix360<br>👯 I’m looking to collaborate on JavaScript - Python projects<br>🌱 I’m currently learning Python<br>💬 Ask me about JavaScript<br>⚡ Fun fact Did you know?
+🔭 I’m currently working on Helix360<br>👯 I’m looking to collaborate on JavaScript - Python projects<br>🌱 I’m currently learning Python<br>💬 Ask me about JavaScript & React.js<br>⚡ Fun fact Did you know?
 The term "debugging" originated from a real incident in 1947 when engineers found a moth causing an error in a computer!

 ## 🌐 Socials: